 The proposed 6-story building will serve to fill a void in the urban pattern, as the existing building no longer fits with the neighborhood that has grown up around it.
 When completed, the proposed building will strengthen the commercial spine of South Waterfront and act as a polite fabric building in the larger context of the neighborhood.
-The applicant has addressed many of the concerns raised by staff and the Commission.
-Through the design review process, the proposed building has changed significantly and, with refinement of a few minor details, will be approvable.
-The details in need of refinement are listed below:
+The proposed building is one of quality materials and traditional form, complemented with areas for passive outdoor recreation that will activate the interior courtyard, the façades, and the rooftop deck.